 Rico provides a managed component that can easily be injected in any Spring or JavaEE bean.
 This component is defined by the

-dev.rico.server.timing.Metric interface and can be used to automatically add timing information to a http response.
+dev.rico.server.timing.Metric interface and can be used to automatically add timing information to an HTTP response.
 The following code snippet shows the basic usage of the API:

 The given sample creates a metric with the given name “DB-Operation” and will automatically record the duration until the

 stop() method of the metric is called.
-If this happens during a http call you can see the duration of the “DB-Operation” directly in the developer console of your chrome browser.
+If this happens during an HTTP call you can see the duration of the “DB-Operation” directly in the developer console of your chrome browser.

 Let’s have a look how you can use this feature is a simple REST endpoint in JavaEE.
 The following code shows how timing metrics will be created for a REST endpoint: